Regular Patient Policy.

 X-rays, ultrasounds and scans all require a follow-up appointment with the doctor to receive these results and will not be discussed over the phone.

 In the interests of quality prescribing and safety of medicine use we have developed shorter on time appointments each day to see a doctor about your repeat prescription needs.
-It is at a reduced cost.
+It is at a reduced cost but is not available with all doctors.

 Please ask for a normal appointment if it is a new medication you are requesting, or there are other issues that you would like to see your doctor about.